CHECK(OPCS) Optical Printer Control System CHECK(OPCS)

 Where:

-<chans> is a list of channel letters (abc..)
+<chans> is either a single channel letter, or a list of

 EXAMPLES